ratnesh134/Text-to-SQL-Generator/README.md

 ## 🚀 Features

-- ✅ Converts natural language questions into SQL queries
+Generate SQL queries from natural language prompts

-- ✅ Uses dynamic schema extraction from any SQLite database
+View and explore database schema in the sidebar

-- ✅ Powered by LangChain and Ollama LLM integration
+Execute and display query results instantly

-- ✅ Clean, SQL-only output (no explanations or extra text)
+Error handling for invalid queries

-- ✅ Simple web interface using Streamlit
+Powered by LangChain, Ollama, and Streamlit

 ---